R2Northstar/NorthstarWiki/docs/installing-northstar/using-northstar/playing-on-linux.md

 Now just launch the game through Lutris and you should be greeted with a Northstar welcome message upon entering the main menu.

 > **Note:** Origin might prompt you to log in and "set an installation folder for future downloads" on first launch.
 Just do those, close Origin, then launch the game again.
->
-> You might feel the game is stuttering a lot in the first hour of playing.
-This is normal, it's just DXVK is compiling shaders.
-The more you play, the less you will stutter in the future.
->

 ### Reducing stuttering (Wine and Proton)
 >